EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 <b>ClientChoices</b>
 Provide users with multiple logon options.
 With client choices, users have the option of logging on by using the NetScaler Gateway Plug-in for Windows, NetScaler Gateway Plug-in for Java, the Web Interface, or clientless access from one location.
 Depending on how NetScaler Gateway is configured, users are presented with up to three icons for logon choices.
 The most common are the NetScaler Gateway Plug-in for Windows, Web Interface, and clientless access.
 Possible values: ON, OFF

-<b>epaClientType</b>
-Choose between two types of End point Windows Client
-a) Application Agent - which always runs in the task bar as a standalone application and also has a supporting service which runs permanently when installed
-b) Activex Control - ActiveX control run by Microsoft Internet Explorer.
-Possible values: AGENT, PLUGIN

 <b>iipDnsSuffix</b>
 An intranet IP DNS suffix.
 When a user logs on to NetScaler Gateway and is assigned an IP address, a DNS record for the user name and IP address combination is added to the NetScaler Gateway DNS cache.
 You can configure a DNS suffix to append to the user name when the DNS record is added to the cache.
 You can reach to the host from where the user is logged on by using the user's name, which can be easier to remember than an IP address.
 When the user logs off from NetScaler Gateway, the record is removed from the DNS cache.